 Frankston-Dandenong Road intersection upgrade

-We've started works on the Frankston-Dandenong Road intersection upgrade which is the final piece of the 10.7km Thompsons Road Upgrade between Dandenong-Frankston Road and Berwick-Cranbourne Road.
+We've completed major construction to upgrade the Frankston-Dandenong Road intersection, which is the final piece of the Thompsons Road Upgrade.

-- widen the intersection and add two dedicated right-turn lanes and three through lanes on all approaches
+- widened the intersection and added two dedicated right-turn lanes and three through lanes on all approaches

-- build dedicated left-turn slip lane on each approach to the intersection so vehicles can turn left without affecting the flow of the through traffic
+- built dedicated left-turn slip lanes on each approach to the intersection so vehicles can turn left without affecting the flow of the through traffic

 The upgrade will ease congestion and improve traffic flow for the 58,000 people who travel through this intersection every day.